lizallyn/lizallyn.github.io/outreach/interns.md

 Each summer we hire high school or college-aged students from Neah Bay to learn about natural resource management on their Reservation.
 In the first part of the program they job-shadow in-house staff in forestry, fisheries, marine mammals, water quality, habitat, and air quality.
 We also enlist outside researchers from a variety of agencies and organizations that conduct research on the Reservation to engage with the interns, explain their work, teach relevant topics, and demonstrate the importance of intergovernmental cooperation.

-Each intern also chooses and independent research project and goes through the process of collecting data, conducting analyses, and writing up their results in a poster that is presented at the Senior Center and at Makah Days, and then is hung in the Fisheries Management building for all to see.
+Each intern also chooses an independent research project and goes through the process of collecting data, conducting analyses, and writing up their results in a poster that is presented at the Senior Center and at Makah Days, and then is hung in the Fisheries Management building for all to see.

 Some highlights each year include a trip to Tatoosh Island to learn about marine ecology, a trip to Seattle to learn from researchers at UW and NOAA, and copious days in the field poking crabs, fishing, and running around the beach.